proswdev/griffin/README.md

 	{ role: 'Admin', access: '*' }
 ]};
 ```
+In the example above, *Author* is assigned permissions *Book.read*, *Book.edit* and *Book.browse* while *Reader* is assigned *Book.read* and *Letter.read*.
+Also note how the wildcard is used to assign all available permissions to *Admin*.
 ### Locking Access Definitions ###
-Once all access has been defined, further modifications can be prohibited by calling `access.lock()`.
-Once lock() has been called, all relevant access related objects will be frozen and `access.define()` will no longer be available.
+Once all access has been defined, further modifications can be prohibited by calling *access.lock()*.
+Once *lock()* has been called, all relevant access related objects will be frozen and *access.define()* will no longer be available.
 It is not possible to unlock access once it has been locked.
 This can help enhance security by making it harder to compromise resources due to accidental (or deliberate) access modifications once the application is up and running.
 ## Access Control List ##
 Access control is specified through the use of a simple but powerful dot notation syntax.
 In its basic form, an access control list (**ACL**) consists of any combination of roles and permissions, with permissions consisting of resource(s) paired with action(s).
 The resulting ACL contains all the listed roles and permissions including all permissions grouped within the roles.
 ```javascript
 var access = require('griffin');
 access.Author.Reader.Book.Letter.read.write.Book.browse.requiredFor(..)
 ```
-Assuming all elements have been properly defined through `access.define()`, this example produces an ACL that includes roles *Author* and *Reader* and permissions *Book.read*, *Book.write*, *Letter.read*, *Letter.write* and *Book.browse*.
+Assuming all elements have been properly defined through *access.define()*, this example produces an ACL that includes roles *Author* and *Reader* and permissions *Book.read*, *Book.write*, *Letter.read*, *Letter.write* and *Book.browse*.
 As shown above, all actions are associated with all resources directly preceding it which allows the notation to be more concise.
 Also note how resources and roles are capitalized while actions are all lowercase.
 This is not required of course but highly recommended to enhance readability.
-Adding a *role* postfix like *readerRole* or *adminRole* may be helpful as well.
+Adding a *role* postfix like *readerRole* or *adminRole* or *data* postfix for resources like *userData* may be helpful as well.
 ### .and ###
 To enhance readability, the *and* keyword may be used anywhere without altering the ACL in any way.
 ```javascript